Memory Tagging: A Memory Efficient Design: Improving MTE's memory efficiency

 \item For the Apache, FFmpeg workloads, on varying the tag size from 4-bit to 32-bit, there is a 6\% decrease in the proportion of pages that do not switch to the tag array.
 This is because, while the structure of each BTree remains the same, the space used by each node in the tree increases with tag size (as described in \S\ref{sec:btree-analysis}).
 Hence, more pages switch to the 4-bit tag array as their BTrees do not fit within 128 bytes for larger tags.
 This is expected as per our analysis in \S\ref{sec:btree-analysis}. \item Across different workloads, we observe that the proportion of pages that do not switch to 4-bit tag array increases as the average number of runs per page increases.
 For instance, md5sum has the largest average of 18.3 runs per page, as compared to pbzip2 which has the smallest average of 2 runs per page.
 Hence, the md5sum workload has only about $60\%$ of pages that use the BTree.
 This corroborates our analysis (\S\ref{sec:btree-analysis}) since, for a larger number of runs per page, more pages would have to switch to the tag array as their BTree would not fit within 128 bytes. \end{itemize}

-\paragraphi{Performance} For 4-bit tags, both STG and LDG operations in our software implementation take up to $1.12\times$ more than the tag array, on average, across all workloads.
+\paragraphi{Performance} For 4-bit tags, LDG instructions in our software implementation take up to $3\%$ more than a basic tag array on average, and STG takes up to $12\%$ more.
+This is across all workloads.
+Figure~\ref{fig:workloads-perf} plots the average performance of our 4-bit BTree relative to a 4-bit tag array.
 Note that these numbers are based on our software implementation and are not representative of an ARM hardware implementation.
 The average depth of the BTree is between $1$ and $1.17$ for all workloads and tag sizes, with the max depth being 3 for 4-bit tags and 2 for 8-bit to 32-bit tags.